What is a SKU, and how is it used?

 The most effective SKUs are not simply random strings of numbers.
 Instead, they are composed of smaller units of information.

-They often begin with a 2-3 character identifier that reflects information such as the department or category with which the item is associated.
-The next sets of characters typically correspond to data such as product size, color, or sub-category.
-The final characters are usually a sequential number.
+They often begin with a 2–3-character identifier that reflects information such as the department or category with which the item is associated.
+The next set of characters typically correspond to data such as product size, color, or sub-category.
+The final characters are usually a sequential number – in a shoe store they can even pertain to the shoe size of the product in question.

 Because SKUs must be unique to each product within your inventory, trying to generate them manually is not realistic.
 Instead, businesses should use an inventory management system or point-of-sale system that generates SKUs automatically.